Getting the air conditioner installation right

 Energy Safe Victoria and the Victorian Building Association (VBA) have developed a fact sheet to support people applying to the Victorian Government’s Household Energy Savings package.
 Part of the package are rebates for households that install an efficient reverse-cycle heater and cooler to replace their old gas, electric or wood-fire heater.

 It is expected that rebates will be provided to 250,000 low income households.

 The ESV and VBA fact sheet is available here.
 Any plumber engaged to install or replace air conditioners must have the following:

-- A license and registration from the VBA
+- A licence and registration from the VBA

 - A refrigerant handling licence issued by the Australian Refrigeration Council